-This morning I joined members of the Washington Crossing Audubon Society and an excited group of birders on a field trip in the Princeton Institute Woods by Brad Merritt.
+This morning I joined members of the Washington Crossing Audubon Society and an excited group of birders on a field trip in the Princeton Institute Woods hosted by Brad Merritt.
 The group met near the entrance to Charles H. Rogers Wildlife Refuge.
 The Washington Crossing Audubon Society hosts regular birding field trips around Central New Jersey, the Delaware Water Gap, Delaware Bay, the New Jersey shore, and eastern Pennsylvania.

 About the Charles H. Rogers Wildlife Refuge:

-I captured some photos of the Red-winged Blackbird that had landed one on the tall grasses in the swamp.
+I captured some photos of the Red-winged Blackbird that had landed on the tall grasses in the swamp.
 The images are not as sharp as I would like.
-These were captured at the far end of zoom range for this lens.
+These were captured at the far end of the zoom range for this lens.

 On my walk back to the car, a song sparrow landed in a low branch of one of the trees immediately to my left.
 The Song Sparrow is adorned with a captivating blend of russet and grey feathers.
 A prominent feature of this bird is the striking streaks that embellish its white chest, adding a touch of boldness to its appearance.